 - In a big bowl mix the dry ingredients together (besan flour, rice flour, cumin, coriander powder salt, and red chili, powder)

-- Heat 2 tbsp of oil in a small pan and add to the dry mixture.
+- Heat 2 tablespoon of oil in a small pan and add to the dry mixture.

 - Add the chopped onions to the flour and mix well (without adding water) and keep it aside for 5-10 mins

 - The dough begins to soften.
-Add 1-2 tsp water if it is not too soft yet.
+Add 1-2 teaspoon water if it is not too soft yet.

 - Prepare the frying vessel over medium heat and start to fry the dough in bite-size lumps.
 If you are not sure if the oil is ready to fry, just test it with a small piece of dough.
 If the oil is ready, the dough rises to the top almost immediately.